swcarpentry/DEPRECATED-boot-camps/09-testing/Readme.md

 whole.
 This sort of testing involves comparison with other validated codes, analytical solutions, etc.

-**Regression Tests:** A regression test ensures that new code does change anything.
-If you change the default answer, for example, or add a new question, you'll need to make sure that missing entries are still found and fixed.
+**Regression Tests:** A regression test ensures that new code does not change anything unexpected.

 **Integration Tests:** Integration tests query the ability of the code to integrate well with the system configuration and third party